 13. Emart Sunny Sale Campaign, 2012

 In 2012, Korean retailer Emart realized that it had low sales in the afternoon between 12 pm – 1pm everyday.
 The retailer used a customized shadowed QR Code at different locations, which was scannable only during lunch hours i.e between 12 pm to 1 pm.
-The campaign was named as ‘The Sunny Sale‘.
-On scanning the QR Codes people were offered various offers and coupon codes.
+Name of the campaign was ‘The Sunny Sale‘.
+Scanning the QR Code offered people various offers and coupon codes.

 The campaign increased sales by 25% during lunch hours and increased number of customers by 58%.